pandruszkow/SysadminStuff/Unix, Shell, Git/Unix - sort.md

 /dev/sda2 /data1 ext4 defaults 0 0
 ```

-You may sort by the second field (the mount point) using the `-k 2,2` option.
-For the third field, that's `-k 3,3`, and so on.
+You may sort by the second field (the mount point) using the `sort -k 2,2` option.
+For the third field, that's `sort -k 3,3`, and so on.
 Any whitespace is treated as a field separator.